IPCC-AR7/ar7-wg1-fod-ch99-fig99-template/README.md

 ### Figure Citation
 If you use Figure <figure number eg 3.4> from the IPCC report included in this repository, please cite it as:

-Provide a full citation of the IPCC report chapter containing the figure, including:
+Provide a full citation of the IPCC report chapter containing the figure, according to the IPCC editorial citation rules.

-- Chapter authors

-- Editors

-- Title and page numbers

-- DOI

 ## Disclaimer